-HERE’S A PLACE WE LOVE: First Course.
+HERE’S A PLACE TO LOVE: First Course.

 This is an intimate neighborhood dining gem in an unassuming storefront deep in the heart of South Minneapolis.
 Its highly appealing menu runs to Mediterranean-inflected appetizers, pastas, and fish-or-meat entrees.

 “The little taste of Soho” decor that First Course flaunts is oddly chic in a minimalist, lounge-y, candlelight-and-black-varnish sort of way.
-We do try to get a chair instead of one of the hard benches, and we’re not at all in love with the long wall of unvarnished plywood.
+I do try to get a chair instead of one of the hard benches, and I’m not at all in love with the long wall of unvarnished plywood.
 Friendly service, although occasionally the place tilts too far into neighborhood-casual (on more than one occasion, self-declared regulars were permitted to give their kids the run of the place).

 On the whole, dining at First Course is never less than an entirely happy experience.
-This is an understated and generally affordable neighborhood gem that’s all about a nice evening with delicious food … a place we go back to again and again.
+This is an understated and generally affordable neighborhood gem that’s all about a nice evening with delicious food … a place I go back to again and again.

 Nice wine list—half-price bottles every Tuesday night.
 Outdoor dining, too.